OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

 ### Running the sample by uploading the files to Azure Blob Storage

-- **Upload file to Azure Blob container:** Upload the file(s) for which you want to create vector embeddings into the Blob Storage container in Azure.
+- **Upload file to Azure Blob container:** Upload the file(s) for which you want to create embedding vectors into the Blob Storage container in Azure.

   ![Blob Container](../azure-function-nodejs/Images/1.blob-container.png)

-- **Azure Function Invocation:** Uploading the files to blob will automatically trigger the Azure function (Deployed Azure Function) which will start creating the required vector embeddings and store in the Azure NoSQL Cosmos DB.
+- **Azure Function Invocation:** Uploading the files to blob will automatically trigger the Azure function (Deployed Azure Function) which will start creating the required embedding vectors  and store in the Azure NoSQL Cosmos DB.

   ![Azure Function Invocation](../azure-function-nodejs/Images/3.azure-function-invocation.png)

-- **Cosmos DB Embeddings:** Once the Azure function is executed, the vector embeddings for the uploaded files are stored in the Azure Cosmos DB.
+- **Cosmos DB Embeddings:** Once the Azure function is executed, the embedding vectors for the uploaded files are stored in the Azure Cosmos DB.
   ![Cosmos DB Embeddings](../azure-function-nodejs/Images/4.cosmos-db-embeddings.png)

 **You can call the API Endpoint to run the required prompts on the documents in two ways:**